nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Searching a task by title: `find`

 Find matching tasks based on the title keyword(s) provided so that you can find matching tasks quickly when only certain words from the title of the task can be remembered.
+Calendar will be reset.

 Format: `find KEYWORD [MORE_KEYWORDS]`